boazsender/jQuery-Twitter-Plugin/README.md

 See documentation at http://code.bocoup.com/jquery-twitter-plugin/

 ## Contributing
+To get started contributing to jQuery.twitter.js, install [grunt](https://github.com/cowboy/grunt) globally (```$ npm install grunt -g ```).

-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt](https://github.com/cowboy/grunt).
+This project generally follows [Idiomatic.js](https://github.com/rwldrn/idiomatic.js) from Rick Waldron, take care to maintain the existing coding style.
+Add *unit tests* and *written documentation* for any new or changed functionality, and make sure all your code passes this project's grunt.
+This project's [gruntfile](https://github.com/boazsender/jQuery-Twitter-Plugin/blob/master/grunt.js) was generated with ```$ grunt init:jquery```.

-_Also, please don't edit files in the "dist" subdirectory as they are generated via grunt.
-You'll find source code in the "src" subdirectory!_
+Do not edit files in the "dist" directory as they are generated via grunt.
+You'll find source code in the "src" subdirectory.
+Work inside of the src directory, and use grunt to concat/min/test/lint the code before making a pull request.
+Running ```$ grunt watch``` from the root of this project will do this for you as you go.

 ## Release History
 _(Nothing yet)_